Odessa A'zion: Career

-She was initially credited as Odessa Adlon.
-A'zion landed her first notable role in 2017 as Liv in season 5 of Nashville.
+Initially credited as Odessa Adlon, she landed her first notable role in 2017 as Liv in season 5 of Nashville.
 Her film roles include the 2018 film Ladyworld and the 2020 one-shot horror film Let's Scare Julie.
-She appeared in 2 episodes of Wayne.
+She appeared in two episodes of Wayne.

 A'zion landed her first main role as Shannon, the younger sister of Nina Dobrev's character, in the 2019 CBS sitcom Fam.
 In October 2019, it was announced A'zion would star as Joey Del Marco, the lead character from Slut: The Play, in the 2020 Netflix series Grand Army.
 She and Odley Jean received critical acclaim for their performances.

 A'zion played Lana in the 2021 independent comedy film Mark, Mary & Some Other People.
 This was followed in 2022 with lead roles in the Hellraiser reboot and The Inhabitant, as well as supporting roles in Am I Ok? and Good Girl Jane.
 She starred opposite Yara Shahidi in the 2023 comedy-drama film Sitting in Bars with Cake.

-In December 2021, she was cast in Fresh Kills written and directed by Jennifer Esposito, who will also star.
+In December 2021, she was cast in Fresh Kills written and directed by Jennifer Esposito, who also stars.

-She plays Nina Riley in the film Until Dawn, based on the popular video game.
+A’zion plays Nina Riley in the film Until Dawn, based on the popular video game.
 It was released on April 25, 2025.
-She will appear in the upcoming film She Rides Shotgun, a crime thriller directed by Nick Rowland.
-She will star in the upcoming HBO series I Love LA, created by Rachel Sennott.
+She also appeared in the film She Rides Shotgun, a crime thriller directed by Nick Rowland, and stars in the HBO series I Love LA, created by Rachel Sennott.

 In September 2024, it was reported A'zion was cast in Josh Safdie's Marty Supreme starring Timothee Chalamet, Gwyneth Paltrow and Tyler, the Creator.
-It is set to be released by A24 on December 25, 2025 in the United States and Canada.
+The film was released the following year.
+For her role, she was nominated at the Astra Film Award for Best Supporting Actress.
+At the 32nd Actor Awards, she also received nominations for Outstanding Performance by a Female Actor in a Supporting Role and Outstanding Performance by a Cast in a Motion Picture.

+In January 2026, A'zion was cast in the Sean Durkin film adaptation of Deep Cuts as Zoe Gutierrez, a character written in the book as Mexican.
+Two days after the announcement, following backlash over the whitewashing of the character, A'zion said that she had been unaware of the character's ethnicity and backed out of the project.